arashsaffari/maintenancemode/README.md

 ```

 ## Use it
-Run the following commands from the command prompt
+Now you can use the following commands from the command prompt
 ```shell
 $ php spark mm:publish
 $ php spark mm:down